telepresenceio/telepresence/docs/index.md

 Let's go through these steps one by one.

-### Run the Telepresence proxy in Kubernetes

-Instead of running the production `Deployment` above, you will need to run a different one that runs the Telepresence proxy instead.
+First, instead of running the production `Deployment` above, you will need to run a different one that runs the Telepresence proxy instead.
 It should only have 1 replica, and it will use a different image, but it should have the same environment variables since you want those available to your local code.

 ```yaml